Near-miss effect

-Slot machine showing the near-miss effect.
-The third number, 6, is just below 7, showing the near-miss effect.
+Illustration of a slot machine with near-miss.

 The near-miss effect refers to when a player becomes more motivated to continue expending effort because the previous effort "almost succeeded".
 It occurs in many endeavors, especially sports, but is highly documented and studied in gambling.

 Psychology

 The near-miss effect is boosted by conditional reinforcement and personal control.
 It stimulates reward-related parts of the brain such as the ventral striatum, and can increase heart rate and dopamine transmission in the brain, with the stimuli causing the feeling that the gambler is close to a win.

 By stimulating the "win" response, conditional reinforcement, which is only useful in games of skill, may lead a gambler to temporarily mistake a game of luck for a game of skill.
 For instance, a soccer player who takes a shot and hits the goalpost may legitimately feel encouraged to shoot again, as they perceive the near miss as evidence that they are shooting well that day, the defenders are not defending well, or that they are otherwise about to score, whereas missing a lottery ticket by only one digit has no bearing on the effectiveness of buying another lottery ticket.

 According to a study published in Neuron, gamblers also have an inflated confidence when they choose their lottery ticket or throw the roulette ball by themselves, compared to when another person throws it.
 For example, craps players have been found to throw the dice harder for a higher roll, again mistaking chance for skill.